 Tank Park Introduction

-The Tank Park is located in the Zhongyi Village of Daya District (adjacent to the end station of the Tanyashen Greenway), serving as a stop for tourists on the bicycle path.
-It showcases three M48A3 tanks, military weapons that have experienced the ravages of war.
-The armored brigade was stationed at Ching Chuan Kang for decades.
-After being decommissioned, they were transferred to the Daya District Office with the consent of the Ministry of National Defense to allow the public to view them.
+The Tank Park is located in Zhongyi Village, Daya District (adjacent to the junction of the Tanyashen Greenway).
+It is one of the popular stopping points for cyclists, featuring three M48A3 tanks, which are military weapons that have experienced the ravages of war.
+This armored battalion was stationed at Qingquankang for several decades, and after being decommissioned, the Ministry of National Defense agreed to hand them over to the Daya District Office for public viewing.
 Local residents refer to the area where the tanks are displayed as the Tank Park.
-In the early days of the Korean War in 1950, the U.S. military discovered that various active-duty tanks at the time were unable to effectively deal with the Soviet-made T-34/85 tanks from North Korea, necessitating a new type of tank.
-This led to the creation of the M48 tank.
-In October 1950, the Detroit Tank Plant in the U.S. began working on the design of a tank equipped with a 90mm main gun.
-In December of the same year, Chrysler Corporation received this design.
-The tank was completed in December 1951, and on July 1, 1952, Chrysler officially announced the T48 tank, naming it the Patton tank.
+In the early stages of the Korean War in 1950, the U.S. military discovered that the various active tanks at the time were unable to effectively counter the North Korean T-34/85 tanks, leading to the need for a new type of emergency tank, which resulted in the creation of the M48 tank.
+In October 1950, the Detroit Tank Plant in the United States began design work on a tank equipped with a 90mm main gun.
+In December of the same year, Chrysler Corporation obtained the contract for this tank, which was completed in December 1951.
+On July 1, 1952, Chrysler officially announced the T48 tank and named it the Patton tank.